 Congratulations to the Year 11 students on achieving 84% grades 9-4.

-The Drama Studio can be booked in advance to use for rehearsals with the subject teacher.
+The Drama Studio can be booked in advance to use for rehearsals with the subject teacher during selected morning and lunchtime sessions.
 The Drama Department offer a variety of clubs:

-- AX Theatre Company:KS4 students are invited to rehearse and increase their script and performance skills, during AX Theatre, watching and performing famous texts from theatre and screen.
+- AX Theatre Rehearsal:KS4 students are invited to rehearse and increase their script and performance skills, during AX Theatre, watching, devising and performing famous texts from theatre and screen.

 Google classroom: This is a fantastic tool, utilised weekly by the Performing Arts faculty.
 The online application allows for paperless communication, between staff and students and for staff to streamline curriculum, classwork, examinations and homework.